triggerjs/trigger/README.md

 </body>
 ```

-The above example customised the prefix to `data-tg`. `data-*` is a completely valid attribute for putting custom data in HTML5.
+The above example customises the prefix to `data-tg`. `data-*` is a completely valid attribute for putting custom data in HTML5.

 ## Contribute